BGCG/project1/README.md

 ### **Imagery** ###

 The imagery used was to reflect the beautiful scenery scene from the Edinbugh skyline (as with the homepage) or from Princes street (travel advice page).
-The site also contains imagery reminisent of those you would see at the Edinburgh festival (events page) and music festivals (newsletter), as well as the kind of resturants or bar experiences in Edinburgh (eat+drink page).
+The site also contains imagery reminisent of those you would see at the Edinburgh Fringe festival (events page) and Edinburgh music festivals (newsletter), as well as the kind of resturants or bar experiences in Edinburgh (eat+drink page).

 ### **Typography** ###

 Dongle font from google fonts was use throughout the website which is a sans serif font.
 I used this due to it's soft display, ease of readability and informal, welcoming nature.
-From google fonts, I also downloaded all the font weights/styles of Dongle to distinguish the logo from the main content of the page and to place emphasis on the navigation bar to improve readability on smaller screen sizes.
+From Google Fonts, I also downloaded all the font weights/styles of Dongle to distinguish the logo from the main content of the page and to place emphasis on the navigation bar to improve readability on smaller screen sizes.

 ## Features ##